google/nucleus/README.md

 ## Version

-This is Nucleus 0.2.1.
+This is Nucleus 0.2.2.
 Nucleus follows [semantic versioning](https://semver.org/).

+New in 0.2.2:

+* Faster SAM file querying and read overlap calculations.
+* Writing protocol buffers to files uses less memory.
+* Smaller pip package.
+* nucleus/util:io\_utils refactored into nucleus/io:tfrecord and
+nucleus/io:sharded\_file\_utils.
+* Alleles coming from VCF files are now always normalized as uppercase.

 New in 0.2.1: